loda-lang/loda-programs/programs/oeis/list6.md

 * [A342761](http://oeis.org/A342761) ([program](342/A342761.asm)): Fold a square sheet of paper alternately vertically to the left and horizontally downwards; after each fold, draw a line along each inward crease; after n folds, the resulting graph has a(n) edges.
 * [A342768](http://oeis.org/A342768) ([program](342/A342768.asm)): a(n) = A342767(n, n).
 * [A342774](http://oeis.org/A342774) ([program](342/A342774.asm)): Length of n-th word in the ordering A342753 of all binary words.
+* [A342850](http://oeis.org/A342850) ([program](342/A342850.asm)): Number of sets in the geometry determined by the Hausdorff metric at each location between two sets defined by a complete bipartite graph K(3,n) (with n at least 4) missing three edges, where all three removed edges are incident to different vertices in the 3-point set and none of the removed edges are incident to the same vertex in the other set.
 * [A342851](http://oeis.org/A342851) ([program](342/A342851.asm)): Remove duplicates in the decimal digit-reversal of n.
 * [A342856](http://oeis.org/A342856) ([program](342/A342856.asm)): Factorial numbers n that are sqrt(n)-smooth.
 * [A342871](http://oeis.org/A342871) ([program](342/A342871.asm)): a(n) = Sum_{k=1..n} floor(n^(1/k)), n >= 1.